Be on the lookout for ticks on your kids and pets, now through October.

 Summer fun means more time outside, which means more exposure to ticks.
-This season runs from May-October, and for many parents can cause anxiety.
+This season runs from May-October, and for many parents, can cause anxiety.
 How do you protect your child from ticks?
 What do you if your child is bitten?
+Dr. Natalie Jedacek, pediatrician at Akron Children’s Pediatrics in Medina, shares tick-related tips.

-- Gently pull the tick upwards.
-If you abruptly jerk the tick, its head can still remain in the skin.
+- Gently pull the tick upward.
+If you abruptly jerk the tick, its head can remain in the skin.

 - Once the tick is removed, clean the area with soap and water or rubbing alcohol.